Student Handbook Chapter 6 - Accessible Technology

 This database helps you find the app you need for notetaking, dictation, audiobooks, or any other task you have!
 Search by app subject or use, device type, and price.

-Listed are various resources for apps.
-Many of these are useful for specific types of disabilities, others are useful for note-taking, dictation, or many other tasks.
+The PDFs below are some useful apps for specific types of disabilities, others are useful for note-taking, dictation, or many other tasks.

-Contains research on and evaluation of accessible technology so that students can find the most beneficial option before buying any technology for the home.
+Below are links to PDF and webpages that contains research on and evaluation of accessible technology, so that students can find the most beneficial option before buying any technology for the home.

 - PDF: Accessible Technology Information Handout: This document contains further information about specific software.